 - Small Business and Self-Employed Tax Center: Online resources for taxpayers who file Form 1040 or 1040-SR, Schedules C, E, F or Form 2106, as well as small businesses with assets under $10 million.

 - Need help?
 Get free business counseling from SCORE, Small Business Development Center, Women’s Business Center or Veterans Business Outreach Center.
 Find a counselor here.

 LOCAL BUSINESS ADVISING AND FREE WEBINARS

 - One-on-one help is available from Utah Small Business Development Center, SCORE Utah, Suazo Center and Women’s Business Center of Utah.

-- University of Utah’s Eccles School of Business, “Save Your Business”.
-The class is FREE, and will be held every Tuesday and Friday.
-Register here.
+- University of Utah’s Eccles School of Business, “Save Your Business” webinar series.

 HELP FOR UNEMPLOYED, REDUCED HOURS OR FURLOUGHED WORKERS

 - If you have lost your job or had hours reduced, there is help.
 Go to the Utah Department of Workforce Services for unemployment insurance benefits

 - Unemployment Benefits under the CARES Act – also apply with Utah Department of Workforce Services – benefits are not yet available.

 - United Way’s Utah 211 provides people with ways to get help, and give help.